 Sustainable Value Added, the measure presented in this paper, takes a very prudent stance.
-It assumes on the one hand that we do not know, if or to which degree resources can be substituted.
-A combination of a higher economic and a lower environmental and/or social performance might be acceptable for some decision-makers but it will not meet general approval.
-From this point of view only a company that enhances simultaneously economic, eco- and social effectivecreated per environmental or social impact added used) corresponds to eco- and social efficiency of the benchmark.
+It assumes on the one hand that we do not know, if or to which degree resources can be substitu-

+&lt;sup>4 We assume, that SIA and EIA can be traded on a market (the benchmark) and the seller of the SIA or EIA will ask for a price that corresponds to the value that EIA or SIA can create, if used in his company.
+This ratio (value created per environmental or social impact added used) corresponds to eco- and social efficiency of the benchmark.
 Moreover, we assume, that environmental and social impacts can be bought separately at that price.
 This last assumption should be quite realistic, whenever there is a great number of companies with different eco- and social-efficiencies.